longhorn/website/content/docs/1.6.3/references/settings.md

 > Default: `longhorn-static`

 The `storageClassName` is for persistent volumes (PVs) and persistent volume claims (PVCs) when creating PV/PVC for an existing Longhorn volume.
-Notice that it's unnecessary for users to create the related StorageClass object in Kubernetes since the StorageClass would only be used as matching labels for PVC bounding purpose.
+Notice that it's unnecessary for users to create the related StorageClass object in Kubernetes since the StorageClass would only be used as matching labels for PVC bounding purposes.
+The "storageClassName" needs to be an existing StorageClass.
+Only the StorageClass named `longhorn-static` will be created if it does not exist.
 By default 'longhorn-static'.

 #### Default Replica Count